yhatt/jsx-slack/docs/block-elements.md

 [confirmation]: https://api.slack.com/tools/block-kit-builder?blocks=%5B%7B%22type%22%3A%22actions%22%2C%22elements%22%3A%5B%7B%22type%22%3A%22button%22%2C%22text%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Commit%22%2C%22emoji%22%3Atrue%7D%2C%22action_id%22%3A%22commit%22%2C%22confirm%22%3A%7B%22title%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Commit%20your%20action%22%2C%22emoji%22%3Atrue%7D%2C%22text%22%3A%7B%22type%22%3A%22mrkdwn%22%2C%22text%22%3A%22*Are%20you%20sure%3F*%20Please%20confirm%20your%20action%20again.%22%2C%22verbatim%22%3Atrue%7D%2C%22confirm%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Yes%2C%20please%22%2C%22emoji%22%3Atrue%7D%2C%22deny%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Cancel%22%2C%22emoji%22%3Atrue%7D%7D%2C%22value%22%3A%22value%22%7D%5D%7D%5D

 You can use [HTML-like formatting](./html-like-formatting.md) to the content of confirmation dialog.
-However, you have to be careful that _Slack ignores any line breaks and the content will render just in a line._
+However, you have to be careful that _Slack may ignore several formats and the content will render just in a line._

 #### Props